vkarak/reframe/GOVERNANCE.md

 We look for a track record of good contributions, a good understanding of the code base and constructive participation in reviews and discussions.

 Maintainers can step down at any time.
-Maintainers that have been inactive for more than a year may be removed by the leadership team.
+A maintainer who has been inactive for more than a year may be removed by the leadership team.
+Before a vote, the maintainer is notified and given an opportunity to respond.
+The leadership team decides by majority vote.

 ## How decisions are made